-Due to the size, and diversity of terrain within BC, potential biomass fuel supply is dependent on regional supply/demand influences; hence Table 1 offers a Provincial summary of biomass electricity potential and cost for 13 regions.
-This table shows that, surplus to the needs of the existing forest industry, BC has sufficient biomass to generate an additional 6,408 GWh/yr of electricity for the next 10-year period.
-The weighted-average cost of this electricity is estimated at \$197/MWh (weighted across all fibre categories and regions).
-In the long-term this capacity is forecast to decline in concert with a reduction in annual allowable cuts.
-For the next period commencing in 2026, forecast capacity is expected to drop to 4,469 GWh/yr at a cost of \$194/MWh.
+Due to the size and diversity of terrain within BC, potential biomass fuel supply is dependent on regional supply/demand influences; hence Table 1 offers a Provincial summary of biomass electricity potential and cost for 13 regions.
+This table shows that, surplus to the needs of the existing forest industry, BC has sufficient biomass to generate an additional 4.03 TWh/yr of electricity for the next 10-year period.
+The weighted-average cost of this electricity is estimated at \$222/MWh (weighted across all fibre categories and regions).
+In the mid-term, this capacity is forecast to decline in concert with a reduction in annual allowable cuts.
+For the next period commencing in 2028, forecast capacity is expected to increase slightly to 4.07 TWh/yr at a cost of \$223/MWh.

 The cost of biomass-generated electricity depends largely on a bioenergy plants fuel profile and delivered fibre cost.
 Standing timber is generally the most expensive and results in a much higher electricity generation cost than if a plant managed a fuel profile skewed towards sawmill or roadside residue fuels.
-Table 2 shows the weighted-average cost of electricity in BC by fuel type.
-Table 3 provides additional detailed information on delivered fuel by supply region.
+Table 2 shows the weighted-average cost to generate electricity in BC using various types of biomass fuel.
+Table 3 provides additional information on delivered fuel costs by supply region.